Lexicon

 AORIGINAL

-The foundational anchor of the entire formal apparatus: a system satisfies commitment discipline if and only if it never extends its commitment set in a way that produces inconsistency.
-Once a claim has been committed, it constrains all future commitments — the system cannot assert both p and not-p without detecting the contradiction and refusing the extension.
-String-dominant systems (large language models, retrieval pipelines) characteristically lack commitment discipline: they produce plausible text that may contradict prior outputs without any mechanism for detecting the inconsistency.
-The First Anchor establishes that knowledge coordination begins with the willingness to be bound by what one has already said.
+The foundational anchor: a system satisfies commitment discipline if and only if it never extends its commitment set in a way that produces inconsistency.
+The principle is ancient — Roman law's doctrine of res judicata held that a matter once decided binds all subsequent proceedings — but its computational form is precise.
+Once committed, a claim constrains all future commitments; the system cannot assert both p and not-p without detecting the contradiction and refusing the extension.
+Language models lack this discipline.
+They produce plausible text that may contradict prior outputs without any mechanism for detecting the inconsistency.
+Knowledge coordination begins with the willingness to be bound by what one has already said.

 Competence Trap